 What Exactly Is In A Rattlesnake Rattle?

-A rattlesnake’s rattle is actually made up of a series of keratinous segments that are loosely attached to the snake’s tail.
+In rattlesnake anatomy, the rattle is actually made up of a series of keratinous segments that are loosely attached to the snake’s tail.
 These segments are filled with air pockets, and as the snake vibrates its tail, the air pockets create the characteristic buzzing sound.

 The rattles on a rattlesnake are actually modified scales.
 These scales are called annuli and they cover the entirety of the snake’s body.
 The annuli towards the end of the tail are larger and more pronounced than those near the head.